CheeseCakeyy/House-Price-Prediction-ML-Pipeline/README.md

 # housing-prices-KaggleComp-learning
 End-to-end machine learning pipeline for predicting housing prices using scikit-learn, built for the Kaggle Learn Housing Prices competition.
+Also consist of an end-to-end deep-learning approach addressing the same issue.

 ##  Project Overview
 This project focuses on predicting house prices using machine learning techniques on the **Housing Prices Competition for Kaggle Learn Users** dataset.